Carla Hayden: Librarian of Congress

 On February 24, 2016, President Barack Obama nominated Hayden to serve as the next librarian of Congress.
 More than 140 library, publishing, educational, and academic organizations signed a letter of support.

 The nomination was received by the U.S. Senate and referred to the Committee on Rules and Administration.
 On April 20, 2016, the Committee on Rules and Administration held the confirmation hearing.
 Hayden opposed the 2000 Children's Internet Protection Act, which was a sticking point in her nomination to become Librarian of Congress.

 On July 13, 2016, she was confirmed as Librarian of Congress by a 74–18 vote in the United States Senate.
 Hayden was sworn in by Chief Justice of the United States John Roberts on September 14, 2016.
-Hayden is first woman and the first African American to hold the position.
+Hayden is the first woman and the first African American to hold the position.
 She is also a librarian by profession, whereas many past librarians of Congress have been scholars and historians.